-Fascia is connective tissue which unites skin to the underlying tissues.
+Fascia is connective tissue that unites skin to the underlying tissues.
 Fascia also surrounds and separates many of the muscles, and sometimes holds them together.
-Ligaments are bands of tissue that bind bones together or that support organs.
+Ligaments are bands of tissue that bind bones together or support organs.
 The head is made up of a number of bony plates.
 Ligaments hold the bones of the head in position.
 Fascia connects skin to the bones of the head, connects the bones to the Dura mater covering the brain and spinal cord, and surrounds other structures in the face and head.
 The hard palate is formed by two palatal bones, and the soft palate is muscle covered by mucous membrane.
 Because of connective tissues such as ligaments and fascia, the structure and alignment of the palate are influenced by the alignment of the other skull bones.

-If there is misalignment and imbalance of the skull bones, this can affect the function of the palate, tongue and other structures of the head.
-This can cause the palate to be too high or uneven, the facial muscles to be too tight.
+If there is misalignment and imbalance of the skull bones, this can affect the function of the palate, tongue, and other structures of the head.
+This can cause the palate to be too high or uneven, and the facial muscles to be too tight.
 Imbalance of the structures of the head, as well as trauma from the birth process itself, can cause constant irritation to the nervous system.
 This constant irritation may also cause hypersensitivity, which can sometimes be the underlying cause for babies who gag and can not accept anything in the center or back of the mouth.
 This creates a shallow latch that can hurt mom and have an effect on her milk supply.
-Any miss alignment in the body can create feeding, sleeping and digestion issues.
+Any misalignment in the body can create feeding, sleeping, and digestion issues.
 A baby who is not comfortable in their body may cry more and have trouble relaxing.

-Baby’s Response to Biodynamic Craniosacral Therapy
+Baby’s response to Biodynamic Craniosacral Therapy

 Children respond well to BCST because it is gentle, non-invasive, and effective in ways they can intuitively recognize.
 Even small children quickly get used to the work as they develop trust in Peggy.
 Pre-verbal children may actually direct Peggy’s hands to areas of discomfort.
 It is particularly beneficial to rebalance the whole body system within the first year.
 Children easily show the dynamics of their experience through movement and sounds.
 Much subtle work can be done by the practitioner during “playtime” in which the child is observed and assisted in completing unresolved challenges.
 Parents are often astounded at the way a crabby, hyperactive, or miserable child will fall into deep relaxation or sleep during treatment.